What is the Refractory Period in Sex

 Summary

-The refractory period is a normal thing that happens after you ejaculate.
-It is your body’s way of helping you heal and keeping you safe.
-But if you’re young and healthy and you stand around for hours, you should talk to your doctor.
+The refractory period is a totally normal thing that happens after you ejaculate.
+It’s a way your body is trying to get you better, and keep you safe.
+But if you’re young and healthy and hang around for hours, you should consult your doctor.

 Related Links :